amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 and you will see no such pro homosexual view exists with them.

 If we pretend Constitution writers were pro homosexuals, then we are just fooling ourselves.
-They knew of the existance of 377, they knew the implication, they could have added the clause, but they did not as a matter of fact.
+They knew of the existence of 377, they knew the implication, they could have added the clause, but they did not as a matter of fact.